gmpis/twitch_notifications/README.md

 - create a new text channel
 - right click on the channel > Edit Channel > Integrations > Webhooks > Create Webhook
 - set a name, and a profile picture for the Bot
-- click Copy Webhook URL, we need the url to set the webhook server
+- click Copy Webhook URL, (we need to set this url as env var on webhook server)

 ## Setup Twitch
 - Login to Twitch and enable 2FA (required)